 1 c. plain soymilk (90-100 degrees F or 32-38 degrees C) which has been scalded first (brought almost to a boil) and then cooled to the right temperature

 NOTE: Ideally, use soymilk from an unopened package or freshly-made

 OR a packet of dairy-free freeze-dried yogurt culture.
-Yolife Yogurt Starter has a non-dairy base and is available on amazon.com and Upaya Naturals in Canada.
+Vegan Yogurt Starter is available here in the USA and Upaya Naturals in Canada.